anonutopia/anonutopians/anonwallet.md

 - [x] sign in / sign up delay
 - [x] verify email - preview
 - [x] verify email - sign in
+- [x] disable application when balance is less then 1 anote